STATE ADVOCACY

 States with Active Advocacy Campaigns:

-• Virginia: The Virginia Art Therapy Association is continuing to push the Governor to sign the Art Therapy regulations after their licensure legislation passed on March 11, 2020 and is working to introduce legislation that would ensure insurance reimbursement in compliance with the Mental Healthcare Parity Act.
+• Virginia: The Virginia Art Therapy Association is continuing to push the Governor to sign the Art Therapy regulations after their licensure legislation passed on March 11, 2020.
 Read about how you can help the regulations get passed in VATA member Gretchen Grave’s blog post.

 • Vermont: The Vermont Art Therapy Association is working with the Office of Professional Regulation as contributing members of a study mandated by legislature to streamline mental health licensure, remove barriers to access for mental health professionals, and address issues related to supervision of mental health professionals.
 This study will pave the way for the chapter to introduce licensure legislation.

-• Washington: The Evergreen Art Therapy Association is working to finalize their sunrise review for submission to begin the legislative process for providing art therapy licensure in Washington state.
+• Washington: The Evergreen Art Therapy Association is working to find sponsors and finalize their sunrise review for submission to begin the legislative process for providing art therapy licensure in Washington state.

 Recent Successes: